 - Embedding retrieval practice

 - Developing metacognition with A and A* Psychologists

 Developing A/A* AO2 application skills

 - What does an A* AO2 response look like?

 - Strategies to improve AO2 application skills for topic areas and designing research questions

-- Developing synopticity to support students in linking knowledge from across the Psychology specification and produce excellent responses
+- Developing synopticity to support students to link knowledge from across the psychology specification

 - Helping learners to interpret the questions and produce concise answers